Sainthia: Economy

 Sainthia is an economically important city and one of the busiest business hubs in the middle part of West Bengal.
 Sainthia city is the main trading centre in the district.
 The economy is based on agricultural products and their allied businesses.
 Rice mills, mustard oil mills, bran oil mills, puffed rice mills, jaggery/gur and galvanized wire product units and other businesses run here.
 Sainthia is the leader in edible oil industry in Birbhum and one of the leading edible oil producers in West Bengal.
 There are 10 edible oil mills in Sainthia out of which 9 are Mustard oil mills and 1 is Rice Bran oil mill.
 The economy of Sainthia stands tall due to the sales of agricultural products.
 The city is known as an export and import centre for cottage industry and agricultural based different goods.
 The hinterland of business of Sainthia spreads up to the districts of Jharkhand in the west and Assam in the north east.
 The city is well connected to different parts of the country.
 From the city, the agricultural products are exported to different parts of the State and also to different parts of the Eastern India through high roads and railroads.
 That makes the city the business centre of all sorts of goods distribution and transportation.
 Its socio-economical status is quite strong and education ratio is steadily increasing.

 Sainthia is an important centre for banking and finance.
-There are 13 bank branches in the city.
-9 of them are public sector banks and remaining 4 are private sector banks.
+There are 14 bank branches in the city.
+10 of them are public sector banks and remaining 4 are private sector banks.

-Shopping center developments in Sainthia city increases economic activity and local employment.
-There are 5 shopping centers that made contribution to the economy of the city.
-These shopping centers are Cosmo Bazaar, Hyper Mart, Baazar Kolkata, Reliance Trends and M Baazar.
-Brands like Senco Gold & Diamonds, Zedd Studio, Apollo Pharmacy and Khadim have stores in the city.
+Industrial Legacy

+Sainthia's industrial prominence owes much to the Chandra family, who established the iconic "Lion Marka" (Lion Brand), the coconut oil manufactured and processed in a factory located beside the Mayurakshi River.
+It gained widespread popularity across the state and nationwide for nearly 45 years.
+However, operations ceased in 1992.